 “Use it or lose it!”
 Adults may have seen this adage on a meme about aging, or heard the advice from a sage physician.
 But the advice applies to learning, too— and especially what happens for some students during summer breaks.

 It makes sense: We lose our skills at what we don’t practice regularly, and that applies to all the skills involved with learning.
-Research spanning back over 100 years shows that students typically score lower on standardized tests at the end of a summer vacation than they do on the same tests at the beginning of summer.
+Research spanning back over 100 years shows that students typically score lower on standardized tests at the end of

 The National Summer Learning Association reports that students lose an equivalent of two months of their grade-level math computational skills over the summer.
 Students from low-income families may also lose the same equivalency in reading achievement.
 And researchers from the Brookings Institution found that the extent of summer learning loss is larger at higher grade levels.